Death tolls from coronavirus rise in Iran, China as several countries see cases jump

 Police are manning checkpoints around sealed-off towns in Italy’s north as authorities seek to contain the virus from China.

-At least 190 people in Italy’s north have tested positive for the virus and four people have died.
+At least 219 people in Italy’s north have tested positive for the virus and five people have died.
 But officials still haven’t pinpointed the origin of the contagion, which prompted Austria to temporarily halt rail traffic across the border.

 Italy’s neighbors Slovenia and Croatia, which are popular destinations for Italian tourists and whose own citizens often travel to Italy, were holding crisis meetings Monday, although neither country has reported any cases.